 Learn more about the process for becoming certified to teach in the South Dakota region.

 Teach For America is an alternative certification pathway in South Dakota.
-Corps members receive a one-year alternative teaching certificates that is renewable for their second year of teaching.
-In order to qualify for this certification, and meet the highly qualified teacher requirements, corps members must complete the following:
+Corps members receive a one-year alternative teaching certificate that is renewable for their second year of teaching.
+In order to qualify for this certification corps members must complete the following:

 - Pass their Praxis II content test